-Having identified your ideal taskforce, you need to send out formal invitations.
-This invitation needs to be expressed with gravitas.
+Having identified your ideal taskforce, you should send formal invitations.
+These invitations need to be expressed with authenticity and gravitas.

 When you invite the participants, make sure they understand why you have asked them.
-Share your dream team with all participants together with your rationale.
+Share your dream team with all participants, together with your rationale.
 This will help them to understand how important you regard both the project and the value you believe they can contribute.

-You may want to approach the people that you think will be the hardest to secure first so any adjustments to your list can be made with each confirmation.
+You may want to approach the people you think will be the hardest to secure first so any adjustments to your list can be made with each confirmation.